-While the healthcare industry has historically been resistant to financial crises, the impact of the current economic recession has critical implications for all involved in the healthcare industry, including hospitals, clinics, nonprofits, physicians, and patients.
-With the economic downturn comes a shift in patient mentality as patients forgo or delay elective procedures.
-With unemployment rates high, individuals also face challenges with a lack of employment-based insurance coverage, and recent statistics indicate that COBRA coverage is being underutilized by the unemployed.
-The physician workforce is another area that will likely be significantly impacted as older physicians delay retirement and would-be young doctors face issues in securing medical school loans.
+While the healthcare industry has historically been resistant to financial crises, the impact of economic uncertainties has critical implications for all involved in the healthcare industry.
+This includes hospitals, clinics, nonprofits, physicians, and patients.
+With any economic downturn comes a shift in patient mentality as patients forgo or delay elective procedures.

-In this current economic climate, Chapter 11 bankruptcy can be a vital tool to restructure existing indebtedness for a hospital or clinic or provide a mechanism for an orderly sale of assets or wind down of operations.
-The attorneys of DelCotto Law Group have experience in restructuring healthcare businesses, both in out-of-court restructurings and Chapter 11 bankruptcy proceedings.
-Specifically, the attorneys of DelCotto Law Group can assist a healthcare business in analyzing and addressing key bankruptcy issues including, but not limited to:
+DelCotto Law Group has experience in restructuring healthcare businesses, both in out-of-court restructurings and Chapter 11 bankruptcy proceedings.
+Specifically, we can assist a healthcare business in analyzing and addressing key bankruptcy issues including, but not limited to:

 - Patient Care Ombudsman

 - Medicare/Medicaid Setoff